What is a photochromic material?

-Inorganic photochromic compounds
+Inorganic photochromic products

-Under the effect of optical excitation, the redox reaction, Ag+ + X-→ Ag0 + X0 (X = Cl, Br, I) leads to the formation of silver colloids.
+Under the effect of light excitation, the redox reaction, Ag+ + X-→ Ag0 + X0 (X = Cl, Br, I) leads to the formation of silver colloids.
 The initially colored material becomes dark gray.
 When the excitation ceases, the reverse reaction takes place.
 The material returns to its stable configuration and recovers its initial coloring.

 Another class of inorganic derivatives is that of molybdenum-based oxides.
 Under UV excitation (of sunligh for instance), MoO3 changes from pale yellow to an intense blue.
 The modification is due to the photoreduction of metal cations Mo6+ (4d0 configuration) to Mo5+ (4d1 configuration) under illumination.

 Through this brief analysis of the existing, we have just reported the main pigments and dyes, and mechanisms responsible for the photochromism.
 Each of these families has advantages and disadvantages.

 The photo-induced effect is dependent on the chemical process involved, and four main factors must be taken into account: